 While there are various molds out there, here are some of the most common molds that grow on bread that you know about:

-It is one of the most common molds that you can find growing on bread.
+It is one of the most common mold types that you can find growing on bread.
 It forms white, blue, or grey colored patches on the bread.
 The patches that appear on the bread look fuzzy.
 The Penicillium sp. usually grows in cold temperatures.
-So that means that even if you leave the bread inside the fridge for storage, this type of mold can still grow on it.
+That means that even if you leave the bread inside the fridge for storage, this type of mold can still grow on it.

 Perhaps this is the most common mold that grows on bread.
 It is often referred to as the ”black bread mold” because it leaves black mold spots.
 This type of mold does not actually start as black.
 It can appear white, green, or blue.
 However, as it continues to grow, it leaves black circular patches all over the bread.